 What’s more, many exemptions only protect a limited amount of equity in certain assets.
 For example, although Iowa, Florida, Texas, Kansas, and Oklahoma protect 100% of one’s homestead from creditors, North Carolina only protects $18,500 of a homestead’s equity.
 Therefore, if one owned a North Carolina home having $300,000 net equity, a judgment creditor could foreclose on the home and seize any sales proceeds that are not covered by pre-existing liens or this limited exemption.
 Other than the states mentioned, a few states will not protect any home’s equity, and other states protect varying amounts of equity.

 The good news is that homestead protection is added on top of whatever mortgage secures a home.
 For example, if a home is worth $600,000, but it has a mortgage for $500,000 and is located in a state with a $50,000 homestead exemption, then only $50,000 of the home’s value is exposed to creditors.
 This is because the mortgage is a lien that is secured specifically to the lien holder.
 It is there to ensure that the lien holder’s debt or other obligation is repaid.
-Thus, the equity covered by a mortgage or other lien is unavailable to unsecured creditors (i.e. a creditor that does not have a lien on the property), or to secured creditors whose lien arose afterwards.
+Thus, the equity covered by a mortgage or other lien is unavailable to unsecured creditors (i.e. a creditor that does not have a lien on the property), or to secured creditors whose lien arose afterward.

 With that said, merely using a home as one’s primary residence does not always mean that home is protected by homestead laws.
 Some states have additional requirements one must meet to claim homestead protection.
 Some states require their residents to file a declaration of homestead in a public office.
-Other statesimpose a short residency period before they grant homestead protection.
+Other states impose a short residency period before they grant homestead protection.
 In certain states, only the head of the household can claim homestead protection; however, most states allow either spouse to do so.
 If you are married, be careful.
 Sometimes when both spouses file homestead declarations, their cross-declarations cancel each other out.

 There are other potential traps.
 For instance, in Florida, you may or may not lose your homestead protection if you title your home to a trust.
 Tens of thousands of Floridians have been advised by their estate planners to title their home to their living trust to avoid probate, not realizing that doing so may make them lose their homestead protection.
 Unfortunately, few of these people realize their homes may now be lost to creditors.

 Up to this point, we’ve mostly discussed exemption planning in a non-bankruptcy context.
-However, when one files for bankruptcy the exemption rules change considerably.
-Therefore, when doing exemption planning one must consider the likelihood of an individual declaring bankruptcy in the future.
+However, when one files for bankruptcy, the exemption rules change considerably.
+Therefore, when doing exemption planning, one must consider the likelihood of an individual declaring bankruptcy in the future.
 Even if bankruptcy is unlikely, one must plan for the contingency that it could happen.

 The law of the state where one resides determines whether one may use state exemptions only, or whether one may choose between state or federal exemptions.
-If a state allows one to choose, then one may choose one set of exemptions but not both.
+If a state allows one to choose, then one may choose one set of exemptions, but not both.
 The federal exemption amount may be doubled for a married couple, although this may or may not be the case with state exemptions.

 Note that moving to a more exemption-friendly state before one files bankruptcy only works if the move is made at least 730 days (about 2 years) before filing.
 If state exemptions are chosen, there may be federal restrictions to those exemptions.
 The most notable is the homestead restriction.
 Federal law states that a homestead exemption may not exceed $125,000 for any home purchased within 1215 days (3.3 years) of filing bankruptcy (the full homestead exemption is allowed so long as one owns their home for more than 1215 days before filing.)

-(From Asset Protection in Financially Unsafe Times, p.
+(From Advisor Ryan Fowlers “Asset Protection In Financially Unsafe Times” PDF Book, p.
 73-75, 82-83